-- 1. Visually inspect all glass for missing or broken glazing and are approved type.
-Visually inspect windshield to ensure that there is no discoloration or damage in that portion extending upward from the height of the top-most portion of the steering wheel, but not including a two inch border a the top and a one inch border at each side of the windshield or each panel thereof except as follows: - a.
-Color or tint applied by manufacturer for the reduction of glare; - b.
-Any crack not over 1⁄4 inch long, if not intersected by another crack; - c.
-Any damaged area, that can be covered by a disc 3⁄4 inch in diameter, if not closer than three inches to any other such damaged area; - d.
-Any damage to the driver's side area window(s), or chips, clouding or cracks that obscure the driver's vision. - 2.
-Inspect that the defrosting and defogging system is operable to clear the driver's windshield.
+- A. Any glass or glazing that is broken through or missing (393.60); - B. Any glass not of approved type [393.60(a)]; - C. Windshield has discoloration or other damage in that portion extending upward from the height of the topmost portion of the steering wheel, but not including a two-inch border at the top and a one-inch border at each side of the windshield or each panel thereof, except as follows: - 1.
+Color or tint applied by the manufacturer for the reduction of glare; - 2.
+Any crack not over 1⁄4 inch long, if not intersected by any other crack;

+- 3. Any damaged area, that can be covered by a disc 3⁄4 inch in diameter, if not closer than three inches to any other such damaged area; or 83 - 4.
+Driver's side area window(s) have chips, clouding, or cracks that obscure the driver's vision [393.60(c)]; or - D. No operable defrosting and defogging system to clear the driver's windshield (571.103).